kyunwang/wafs/browser-tech-analyse.md

 ### Local Storage
 An in browser storage, named `Local Storage`.
 In here data can be stored and saved.

+I am using `Local Storage` to save the data for a certain period of time.

 ### Color
 Color usage is usually about color contrast.
 It is important to keep accessibility for color impaired in mind.